theindigamer/theindigamer.github.io/_posts/2017-09-16-fact-checking-a-spirited-away-fan-theory.md

 At first sight, perhaps one might think that the theory is believable, as evidenced by many people sharing and liking it on Facebook (and other sites in the past).

-**Proposition**: The fan theory above does not
+**Claim**: The fan theory above does not

 1. represent authorial intent, contrary to the claim near the end.
 2. is not consistent with the film unless serious creative liberty is taken with interpretation.
-More simply put, it is bollocks.

-**Proof**:
+**Analysis**:

 For brevity, let us call the default hypothesis -- where the bath house represents a mere bath house as opposed to a brothel -- the "bath house theory".